Medicaid Pregnancy Coverage Basics: Apply & Next Steps

 Route 3: Get help from local enrollment partners

 Hospitals, community health centers, and local assistance organizations often help people apply, especially when pregnancy makes time and energy scarce.
+Free enrollment help can reduce avoidable mistakes when you are missing documents, have variable income, or need language support.

 Route 4: Ask about presumptive eligibility for pregnant people

 Some states use presumptive eligibility so a qualified clinic or provider can temporarily enroll an eligible pregnant person for limited services while the full Medicaid application is processed.
+This can be especially helpful if you need prenatal care immediately.

 Medicaid application checklist for pregnancy: documents that prevent delays